Nikolai Denkov

-Life
+Early life

-Nikolai Denkov was born on September 3, 1962, in the Thracian city of Stara Zagora.
+Nikolai was born on 3 September 1962, in Stara Zagora, Bulgaria.
 After elementary school, he moved to the Bulgarian capital Sofia, where he graduated from the National Gymnasium for Science and Mathematics in 1980.
 This was followed by a master's degree in chemistry and pharmacy at the St. Kliment-Ohridski University in Sofia, which he completed in 1987.
-In 1993 he defended his dissertation and obtained his doctorate.
+In 1993, he defended his dissertation and obtained his doctorate.

+For the early part of his career, Denkov worked as visiting researcher in JRDC (Japan), senior researcher in Rhone-Poulenc R&D (France), lead scientist in Unilever R&D (USA), and guest professor in France (ESPCI-Paris and Univ.
+Lille).

+Academic career

 Denkov has been an adjunct lecturer since 1997 and professor of physical chemistry at the University of Sofia since 2008.
-Between 2008 and 2015 he was head of the faculty for technical chemistry and director of the master's courseDisperse Systems in Chemical Technologies at the Faculty of Chemistry and Pharmacy, Sofia University.
+Between 2008 and 2015 he was head of the faculty for technical chemistry and director of the master's course Disperse Systems in Chemical Technologies.
 He has been a doctor of chemistry since 2007.
 He specialized in Japan and at Uppsala University in Sweden and worked as a senior scientist in the research institutes of private companies such as Unilever (USA) and Rhône-Poulenc (France).

+In 2010 he was awarded the highest national award "Pythagoras" for scientific achievements by the Bulgarian Ministry of Education and Science.
+In 2013 he received the Medal of Honor with Blue Ribbon from the University of Sofia.

 Between 2012 and 2013, Denkov was a member of various working groups in the Ministry of Education and Science and in the Council of Ministers.
-He actively participated in the development of the concept of the Operational Program Science and Education for Smart Growth and in the discussions for the Partnership Agreement for 2013-2020 between the Republic of Bulgaria and the European Commission.
+He actively participated in the development of the concept of the Operational Program Science and Education for Smart Growth and in the discussions for the Partnership Agreement for 2013–2020 between the Republic of Bulgaria and the European Commission.

+Civil service career

 From August 2014 to April 2016, Denkov was Deputy Minister of Education and Science in the Borisov II government, responsible for higher education and the European Structural Funds, including the implementation of the Operational Program Science and Education for Smart Growth.
-From January 27, 2017, to May 4, 2017, he was Interim Minister for Education and Science in Gerdzhikov's interim government.
+From 27 January 2017, to 4 May 2017, he was Interim Minister for Education and Science in Gerdzhikov's interim government.

 In 2019, Denkov was awarded the Solvay Prize of the European Colloid and Interface Society (ECIS) for his research achievements and he was elected a full member of the Academia Europaea.

-In 2010 he was awarded the highest national award "Pythagoras" for scientific achievements by the Bulgarian Ministry of Education and Science.
-In 2013 he received the Medal of Honor with Blue Ribbon from the University of Sofia.
+Political career

+Education minister (2021–2022)

-Between May 12, 2021, and December 13, 2021, he was again interim minister for education and science in the acting governments of Yanev I and Yanev II during the COVID-19 pandemic.
-When after the general election in November 2021 that We Continue the Change (PP) had the largest congressional faction was and could form a coalition capable of governing, Denkov became the education minister in the Cabinet of Kiril Petkov selected.
+Between 12 May 2021, and 13 December 2021, he was again interim minister for education and science in the acting governments of Yanev I and Yanev II during the COVID-19 pandemic.
+When after the general election in November 2021 that We Continue the Change (PP) had the largest congressional faction was and could form a coalition capable of governing, Denkov became the education minister in the Cabinet of Kiril Petkov.